bixBeta/trex-ws19/runFromHome.md

 Remove the `../STAR` directory if it already exists by typing `rm -r ../STAR`.

-Run the alignment using ` nohup bash star.sh & `
+Start the alignment using ` nohup bash star.sh & `

+You may exit terminal at this point and  disconnect the vpn. `STAR` will keep running on cbsulm08 in background.

+You may repeat the diretions above to log in again and check on the `STAR` run or copying files locally using filezilla and uploading it to UCSC/IGV genome browser.